 Definitions, Geological Terms & Useful Conversions

-An underground layer of water or brine bearing permeable rock, or unconsolidated material with the potential to be a pay zone for lithium bearing brines.
+An underground layer of water or brine bearing permeable rock, or unconsolidated material with the potential to contain lithium bearing brines.

-Basement is defined as rocks beneath a sedimentary platform.
-The basement is usually igneous or volcanic rocks.
-At the Salar del Diablo, a gravity survey will determine the basements depth as well as its surface features, which is thought to be approximately 8,000 feet deep.
+The basement varies by location, but is usually intrusive, metamorphic, or volcanic rocks.
+At the Salar del Diablo, a gravity survey may determine the basement’s depth as well as its surface features, which is estimated by prior gravity surveys to be approximately 8,000 feet deep.

 a.)
 Troy weight measurements – Troy weight is the traditional system of weight measurement in the British Isles.
 It is based on the grain, pennyweight (24 grains), ounce (20 pennyweights), and pound.
 Troy weights have been used since the Middle Ages to weigh gold, silver, and other precious metals and stones.